Vitamin A Benefits, Foods & Deficiency Signs Guide

 Vitamin A deficiency can be dangerous, particularly in children and pregnant women.
 Common symptoms include:

-A lack of vitamin A can lead to dry, itchy skin and eyes, and in severe cases, a condition called xerophthalmia, which can result in blindness.
+• Dry Eyes and Skin: A lack of vitamin A can lead to dry, itchy skin and eyes, and in severe cases, a condition called xerophthalmia, which can result in blindness.
+Vitamin A deficiency may also worsen skin conditions, especially in those already experiencing eczema symptoms and causes, such as irritation and inflammation.

 Daily Recommended Intake